backstage/backstage/docs/integrations/github/discovery.md

   If you want to add multiple organizations, you need to add one provider config each.
 - **host** _(optional)_:
   The hostname of your GitHub Enterprise instance.
 It must match a host defined in [integrations.github](locations.md).
+- **validateLocationsExist** _(optional)_:
+  Whether to validate locations that exist before emitting them.
+  This option avoids generating locations for catalog info files that do not exist in the source repository.
+  Defaults to `false`.
+  Due to limitations in the GitHub API's ability to query for repository objects, this option cannot be used in conjunction with wildcards in the `catalogPath`.

 ## GitHub API Rate Limits